-The level of environmental review for the Re-Grow Program will be determined on a case-by-case basis, considering the particularities of each project presented by the Applicants and how they conform to the requirements of exempt and categorically excluded activities as listed above.
-This will include considerations whether or what type of activities are included, if any, among other factors.
+by-case basis, considering the particularities of each project presented by the Applicants and how they conform to the requirements of exempt and categorically excluded activities as listed above.
+The is review will include considerations of whether or what type of activities are included, if any, among other factors.
 Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.
+The Flood Disaster Protection Act of 1973, as amended, 42 U.S.C. § 4012a, requires that projects located within a Special Flood Hazard Area (SFHA), and are receiving federal assistance, be covered by flood insurance under NFIP.
+Therefore, the Program requires businesses with a project site located in an SFHA and who have received a grant from the Program, to purchase flood insurance for eligible costs of more than \$5,000 in the aggregate amount.